-A movie director is in charge of making sure that every component of a movie runs smoothly.
+A film director is someone who is in charge of making sure that every component of a movie runs smoothly.
 Generally, these directors work on a movie from its conception stage to its delivery stage.
-They have a say in how the scenes unfold, what props are going to be used, how the characters should look and who should play specific parts.
-Directors also work with individuals in charge of lighting, scenery, writing and so forth to make sure that all of the elements come together.
+They have a say in how the scenes unfold, what props are going to be used, how the characters should look, and who should play specific parts.
+Directors also work with individuals in charge of lighting, scenery, writing, and so forth, to make sure that all of the elements come together.
 The director is in charge of the three main phases, which are pre-production, production and post-production.
-Generally, he or she does not actually do the work for post-production but is in charge of overseeing it.
+Generally, he or she does not actually do the work for post-production, but is in charge of overseeing it.

 What does a Film Director do?

-In addition to having control over nearly every aspect of the movie, these directors also have a large role in the technical aspects.
+In addition to having control over nearly every aspect of the movie, film directors also have a large role in technical aspects.
 They read over the script to make sure that it makes sense, and they decide where the actors are going to stand and how they will move.
 Directors also help the actors to truly understand the characters.
 They might explain the characters’ motivation for a particular action or their back-story.
-The directors work to push the actors to do their best.
+One of the goals of a director is to push the actors to do their best work.

 What is the workplace of a Film Director like?

 There is often a lot of pressure in the work environment of a film director.
 Film directors need to make most of the decisions; therefore, the success of the movie depends on them.
 Furthermore, while film directors are working on a movie, they also need to be looking for their next movie.
 Many film directors have to hop from one job to the next.